DanielMYT/osinstallgui/FAQ.md

   each.
 The `yq` program is needed because `xkbcli list` provides its output in the **YAML** format; only `yq` is able to convert this into a format which is convenient for us to interpret and process the data from.
-If you're in any sort of graphical environment, you should have **libxkbcommon** installed.
-If you don't, all we can ask is WHY?!
+If you're in any sort of graphical environment, you should already have the **libxkbcommon** package installed.
 As for **yq**, it has two versions - the Go version and the Python version.
 Either should suffice, but the Go one is what we generally recommend, as it has fewer dependencies, and is even available to download and use directly as a standalone binary from its [GitHub releases page](https://github.com/mikefarah/yq/releases).

 ## Why do I need to set the keyboard layout twice?